 - The Divine Plan

 Serve the Lord

 The Church is known for its emphasis on social justice and the importance of service to express the love of Jesus Christ to the world.
 Our faith teaches us that we should serve others, showing love and kindness to everyone.
-We can serve others in many ways, and we should ensure that we use every opportunity that we can.
-It goes without saying that those who learn how to serve others grow in many ways: empathy, awareness, concern, and closeness to Christ.
+Those who learn how to serve others grow in many ways: empathy, awareness, concern, and closeness to Christ.
 There are many ways to serve Jesus by serving others and the Church.
-Each month of Together in Faith there are opportunities to serve inside and outside of our parish.
+Below is one opportunity

 Sing His Praises

 Music is a beautiful way to elevate our prayer and express our faith in God.
 Enjoy and pray with these resources:

 - Music with Miss Emmy and Fr.
 Mark, (for the young and the young at heart)